-A: To maintain your gas pressure washer you will have to perform regular oil changes as specified in your owner’s manual.
+A: To maintain your gas-powered pressure washers, you must perform regular oil changes specified in your owner’s manual.
 You will also have to prepare your gas pressure washer for winter storage.

-To do this you will add fuel stabilizer to the gas tank, clean the detergent from the lines by flushing them with clean water, and using anti-freeze pump protector for pressure washers.
+To do this, you will add a fuel stabilizer to the gas tank, clean the detergent from the lines by flushing them with clean water, and use an anti-freeze pump protector for pressure washers.
 Now you can safely put away your pressure washer for the winter season.

 Q: What kind of soap do I use in a pressure washer?

 A: The job you’re doing will help you determine the correct detergent to buy.
-If you are washing your vehicles or farm equipment, make sure to use car wash soap.
+Use car wash soap to wash your vehicles or farm equipment.

-For decks or other wood surfaces, purchasing a deck cleaning soap will ensure your surface is protected and clean.
-The other commonly used soap is soap for exterior siding specifically for pressure washers.
+Purchasing a deck cleaning soap for decks or other wood surfaces will ensure your surface is protected and clean.
+The other commonly used soap for exterior siding, specifically for pressure washers.

 Q: Can I use bleach?

 A: Please don’t.
 Bleach is a very corrosive chemical.
 You will speed the aging of your pressure washer and cause the parts to decay and break down much more quickly.
-The proper soaps for your pressure washer are more than effective enough to do the job.
+The good soaps for your pressure washer are more than practical enough to do the job.

 Q: Can I use hot water with my pressure washer?

 A: None of the pressure washers we reviewed use hot water.
 All of them function with cold water.
-You run the risk of damaging your pressure washer early if you attempt to use hot water anyway.
+You risk damaging your pressure washer early if you attempt to use hot water anyway.
 There are hot water pressure washers available on the market.
-They tend to cost more and are typically industrial level.
+However, they tend to cost more and are typically industrial level.

 How does Outerguide make money?